visionscaper/react-components/README.md

-Uses utils and logging from [visionscaper/corelib-web](https://github.com/visionscaper/corelib-web)
+Uses utils and logging from [visionscaper/corelib-web](https://github.com/visionscaper/corelib-web).

+Docs to be added.